Serbia opens Russian gas project portion

 At a ceremony held in Gospodjinci in northern Serbia, Vucic hailed the opening of the so-called Balkan Stream pipeline as “key for Serbia’s future development” that would enable the country’s “energy stability and security”.

-TurkStream is a landmark project of Turkey and Russia to deliver Russian gas via the Black Sea.
+TurkStream is a landmark Turkish and Russian project to deliver Russian gas via the Black Sea.

+Meanwhile, Alexei Miller, the boss of Russian gas giant Gazprom, said that the number of European countries receiving Russian gas via the TurkStream pipeline had risen to six.

+They include Bosnia, Bulgaria, Greece, North Macedonia and Romania, he was quoted as saying in a statement.

-In July last year US Secretary of State Mike Pompeo described both TurkStream and Nord Stream 2 pipeline, which is to bring Russian gas to Germany, as "Kremlin tools to expand European dependence on Russian energy supplies" that "undermine Ukraine".
+In July 2019 US Secretary of State Mike Pompeo described both TurkStream and the Nord Stream 2 pipeline, which is to bring Russian gas to Germany, as “Kremlin tools to expand European dependence on Russian energy supplies” that “undermine Ukraine”.

-US President Donald Trump's administration has repeatedly slammed Germany and other European nations for their reliance on energy from Russia.
+US President Donald Trump’s administration has repeatedly condemned Germany and other European nations for their reliance on energy from Russia.

-Serbia, which aspires to join the European Union, has traditionally been an ally of Russia and is heavily dependant upon Russian gas.
+Serbia, which aspires to join the European Union, has traditionally been an ally of Russia and is heavily dependent upon Russian gas.